image-url-command

 Example:

 It is up to the command to download from that URL and provision the disk accordingly.
-This command must be accessible by the controller pod.
+The command must be accessible by the controller pod below /shared .
 You can use an initContainer to copy the command to a shared emptyDir.
+For both hcloud and bare metal, the command field is only the basename of a command below /shared and must start with image-url-command- .

 The env var OCI_REGISTRY_AUTH_TOKEN from the caph process will be set for the command, too.